 The ability to be creative and use that creativity as an avenue to express ourselves and make a statement is a gift.
 It’s a gift that our generation is doing an excellent job at unwrapping perfectly.
 When it comes to creativity, for most, it is doing what you are genuinely passionate about, and this can be nerve-racking.
-Our art, music, photography, creative literature, etc. are an outward expression of our most authentic selves.
-Hence the vulnerability.
-And because art is so personal, it becomes quite easy to blur the lines between your work and your identity.
-This leads to too many artists “undervaluing what they are and overvaluing what they are not”.
-This kind of self-deprecation, which is common among creatives is a flaw.
+Our art, music, photography, writing, etc. are an outward expression of our most authentic selves and often times our most vulnerable selves.
+Because creativity and art come from such a personal place, it becomes quite easy to blur the lines between your work and your identity.
+This leads to too many artists undervaluing what they are and overvaluing what they are not.
+This kind of self-deprecation is a flaw and a chink in your armour that can slow you down.
 You have to appreciate your art no matter how small and inconsequential you think it is.

-Yes, you should always try to better your work and find inspiration in people doing what you admire, but you should also not let failures define you.
+Yes, you should always try to improve on your work, continue to seek inspiration and grow as an artist and creative, but you should also not let failures, setbacks or temporary inadequacies define you.
 With consistency and practice, you will get better.
 Play to your strengths and acknowledge your weaknesses while constantly seeking to grow.
-Be inspired by others while avoiding unhealthy comparisons and sometimes jealousy.
+Be inspired by others and celebraye their achievements with them while avoiding unhealthy comparisons and sometimes jealousy.

-Another aspect is that many define their success by the number of people that agree with or clap for them.
+Another notable problem is that many define their success by the number of people that agree with or clap for them.
 You know, by the number of likes and followers for example.
-Too often, the need for validation comes prematurely, and that constant attention seeking (even if for legitimate reasons) can derail your creative authenticity, mess with your process, and even worse, dampen your inspiration.
+Too often, the need for validation comes prematurely, and that constant attention-seeking (even if for legitimate reasons) can derail your creative authenticity, mess with your process, and even worse, dampen your inspiration.
 Being able to translate all the creative yearnings in your heart and bring your creative visions to life should be what brings you true fulfillment.
 As with most things in life, when you stay true to yourself and continue to do better work, the validation will come organically.